StarProxima/dev_kit/app_update_checker/README.md

   description: |-
     A new version of $appName is available!
     Version $releaseVersion is now available.
 You have a $appVersion
+  # Optional, allows users to ignore this specific release until a new one is available
+  can_ignore_release: true
-  # Interval at which the update notification will be repeatedly shown to the user.
+  # Interval at which the update notification will be repeatedly shown to the user
   reminder_period_hours: 48
-  # Delay that must pass after the release before it begins to be shown to all users.
+  # Delay that must pass after the release before it begins to be shown to all users
   release_delay_hours: 48
   # Versions prior to this one will receive an obsolescence notice,
   # but may defer the update.